think2times/Fastrack/Doing/One Word Diary/2024/December.md

 ### 26th
 > Tian yuefeng suggested us to make a plan for the new year and I had no reason to frown upon this idea.
 In fact, I have wanted to make a plan for a long time.
 There is a good time to do it recently, because people are always willing to make some changes in a new year.
 I searched on the zhihu website to find a good way to discover the deep longing inside me.
 I tried it, but I failed, because I can't find a target that makes me cry.
 However, I found another way to seek for my life target this afternoon.
 That is trying and insisting 100 days.

+### 27th
+> I have unthoughtfully sent messages to 22 girls since yesterday, but I only got less than 10 response, and only two were willing to talk with me.
+However, one of the two girls asked me to post my photo and she didn't reply after receive my photo.
+The good news is I'm communicating with the other girl.

+### 28th
+> I got my mandarin certificate this morning and I hope I can get my teacher certificate next year.
+I planned to ask for help from the doctors about the issue of my skin, but I don't make an appointment and the doctor's timetable is full.
+So I came to library and borrowed five books and bought two high-energy snacks when I left the library.

+> I learned that one should be grateful if he want to be happy.
+A viable way is to write at least five things for which you are grateful every night before going to bed.
+I will try this from today.

+- Gratitude:
+    - the woman who told me that I should make an appointment before asking help from a doctor
+    - the bus driver who told me that I was not on the wrong bus
+    - teacher Tang invited me to eat her hamburger
+    - the man in the library who told me where is the toilet
+    - my little brother made dinner for us

+### 29th
+> I always feel tired recently because I'm ensnared by too many things include working, learning skills, tutoring and preparing blind date.
+Maybe I should stop doing something to save time.

+- Gratitude:
+    - the tea that Liu Tongyu's mother provided for me was very delicious
+    - the sun that I usually turn a blind eye to made me feel very comfortable when I went home this noon
+    - the meditation made me feel better
+    - my father made a fancy dinner for us
+    - the free snacks that the restaurant's manager provided for me

+### 30th
+> I found Qiu Shuxin was so stupid to mention her ex-boyfriend frequently.
+I know she want to let me give up.
+In fact, I have eradicated her since she said her ex-boyfriend was preferable to me.
+Another thing that I thought her was silly is she said I was just her colleague and our another co-colleague Wang Jiani was her friend, even though we met each other every weekday and they only saw others about once a month.

+- Gratitude:
+    - mom prepared breakfirst for us, I had thought I should do that
+    - the photos which Qiu Shuxin took for me
+    - the invitation to the New Year's Eve party from Wang Jiani
+    - my grandfather introduced a blind-date to me
+    - yogurt that Qiu Shuxin gived to me

+### 31th
+> Today is a terrible day.
+Qiu Shuxin and I went to cross-year party, but she almost didn't talk to me.
+I regreted to agree to the party!
+Even worse, Wang Jiani and her friends were late over one hour, so we decided to leave.
+Qiu shuxin and her friend went to concert in Huijia Times Square, and I made an decision that I will not come out with Qiu Shuxin unless I must go.

+- Gratitude:
+    - year-end bonus
+    - sharing session
+    - the waitor re-hot my French fries
+    - the moment when I watch Harvard Happines course
+    - the beautiful spot of Train Home Street